BriceTot/financial_App/README.md

 After it, you can go back to the main page, reload and here are your stock prices for your next investment ;)

-If you want to change the symbols (compagnie names on stock market), just edit the symbolList file in the app directory ( make sure that the symbol you add are available on alpha_vantage)
+If you want to change the symbols (compagnie names on stock market), just edit the symbolList file in the app directory (make sure that the symbol you add are available on alpha_vantage).
+Do not put more than 5 compagnies on the list as alpha_vantage free version does offer only 5 calls per minute.